-Since there are lots of parameters (gravitational masses in the region 1, 2, 3, the initial gravitational and specific energies, the radius and the initial direction for each shell), we investigate situations with the following assumptions. \begin{itemize} \item[(i)] The over extremal spacetime we consider satisfies
+Since there are lots of parameters (gravitational masses in the regions 1, 2, and 3; the initial gravitational and specific energies; the radius; and the initial direction for each shell), we investigate situations with the following assumptions: \begin{itemize} \item[(i)] The overextremal spacetime we consider satisfies

 The spacetime in region 1 becomes close to the extremal Reissner--Nordstr\"om solution as $\epsilon \rightarrow 0$. \item[(ii)] Let $\mu_i$ be the shell's gravitational mass.
-We take $M_2=M_1+\mu$ and $M_3=M_1+2\mu$ so that the shells have the same gravitational mass, $\mu=\mu_i$. \item[(iii)] As the initial parameters, the gravitational masses in the region 1, 2 and 3 and the charge $Q$ satisfy
+We take $M_2=M_1+\mu$ and $M_3=M_1+2\mu$ so that the shells have the same gravitational mass, $\mu=\mu_i$. \item[(iii)] As the initial parameters, the gravitational masses in regions 1, 2, and 3 and the charge $Q$ satisfy

-in order to ensure that the regions 1, 2 and 3 are over extremal ($M_{1,2,3}<Q$), implying that a black hole never form by collisions.
+in order to ensure that regions 1, 2. and 3 are overextremal ($M_{1,2,3}<Q$), implying that a black hole never forms by collisions.
 As a consequence of the combination of \eq{almost-extremal} and the inequality (\ref{monotonic-mass}), $\mu$ must satisfy $\mu<\epsilon M_1/2$, denoting that the shell's gravitational mass is at most $\mathcal O(\epsilon)$.
 In other words, we are considering a situation in which the shell's gravitational mass is too small to collapse into a black hole.
 Then, $\mu$ is naturally parametrized by introducing a parameter $\delta$ as

-We fix the shell's gravitational mass $\mu$ via $\delta=0.9$ to reduce great number of freedoms in the initial parameters. \item[(iv)] Each shell has the same specific energy at the initial time, $E_0:=E(t=0)=E_i(0)$. \item[(v)] The two shells start from the same initial radius, $R_0:=R(t=0)=R_i(0)$. \item[(vi)] The shell with the radius $R_2$ initially moves outwardly, $\sign(\dot R_2(0))=+1$. \end{itemize}
+We fix the shell's gravitational mass $\mu$ via $\delta=0.9$ to reduce a great number of freedoms in the initial parameters. \item[(iv)] Each shell has the same specific energy at the initial time, $E_0:=E(t=0)=E_i(0)$. \item[(v)] The two shells start from the same initial radius, $R_0:=R(t=0)=R_i(0)$. \item[(vi)] The shell with the radius $R_2$ initially moves outwardly, $\sign(\dot R_2(0))=+1$. \end{itemize}

-Summarizing above, the initial parameters that we take are $\epsilon, E_0, R_0$ and $\sigma_1:=\sign(\dot R_1(0))$.
+Summarizing above, the initial parameters that we take are $\epsilon, E_0, R_0$, and $\sigma_1:=\sign(\dot R_1(0))$.
 The value of the proper mass $m$ is identified via $E_0=\mu/m$ when $E_0$ and $\mu$ are specified.
-From now on, without losing generality we take $M_1=1$.
+From now on, without losing generality, we take $M_1=1$.

 Let us recall that the center of mass energy is given by \eq{Ecm-explicit}.
 With the assumption of \eq{almost-extremal}, we can estimate the dependence of $\epsilon$ on $E_{cm}$ as